 Each of the five research councils assesses interdisciplinary proposals involving disciplines within the specific council's area of research.
-Interdisciplinary applications are processed in collaboration between the research councils, and are coordinated by a cross council-committee composed of the chair persons from each of the five research councils.
+Interdisciplinary applications are processed in collaboration between the research councils, and are coordinated by DFF | Cross-council Committee, composed of the chair persons from each of the five research councils.
 The committee's work is assisted by selected council members with relevant scientific expertise.